This Exoskeleton Could Help Paraplegic Children Walk Again

 We’re not talking about scientific advancements or new discoveries regarding spinal reconstruction.
 Instead, we’re talking about neuroscience and robotics, which work together to produce devices like this exoskeleton.

-In the near future, those who work in the fields of technology and engineering will connect their world, which consists of chips, cables and sensors to our bodies.
-In this way, they will be able to restore lost or damaged body functions.
+In the future, those who work in the fields of technology and engineering will join their worlds by looking for a solution for physically disabled people.
+By connecting sensors and cables to our bodies, they will be able to restore lost or damaged body functions.

 This is a hopeful field of development, which needs a lot of investment and commitment from institutions.

-One of the most hopeful projects is, without a doubt, exoskeletons, which may allow paraplegic children to walk again.
+One of the most hopeful projects is, without a doubt, exoskeletons.
+These may allow paraplegic children to walk again.
 It’s an equally moving and complex topic that we want to share with you.

 An exoskeleton for paraplegic children: something more than movement